WhatsApp founder plans to leave after broad clashes with parent Facebook

 Koum, who sold WhatsApp to Facebook for more than $19 billion in 2014, also plans to step down from Facebook’s board of directors, according to these people.
 The date of his departure isn’t known.

-The independence and protection of its users’ data is a core tenet of WhatsApp that Koum and his co-founder, Brian Acton, promised to preserve when they sold their tiny startup to Facebook.
+The independence and protection of its users’ data is a core tenet of WhatsApp that Koum and his co-founder, Brian Acton, promised to preserve when they sold their tiny start-up to Facebook.
 It doubled down on its pledge by adding encryption in 2016.
-The data clash took on additional significance in the wake of revelations in March that Facebook had allowed third parties to mishandle its users’ personal information.
+The clash over data took on additional significance in the wake of revelations in March that Facebook had allowed third parties to mishandle its users’ personal information.

-Facebook CEO Mark Zuckerberg replied to Koum’s post by crediting Koum with teaching him “about encryption and its ability to take power from centralized systems and put it back in people’s hands.
+Facebook chief executive Mark Zuckerberg replied to Koum’s post by crediting Koum with teaching him “about encryption and its ability to take power from centralized systems and put it back in people’s hands.
 Those values will always be at the heart of WhatsApp.”

 Facebook, though, needs to prove that its investment in WhatsApp — its largest acquisition ever — was worth it.

+“Part of Facebook’s success has been to digest acquisitions, successfully monetize them, and integrate them into their advertising machine,” said Daniel Ives, chief strategy officer and head of technology research for research firm GBH Insights.
+But WhatsApp has been more challenging because of resistance from the founders, he said.
+“This was a massive culture clash.”

 Koum’s exit is highly unusual at Facebook.
-The inner circle of management - and the Board of Directors - have been fiercely loyal during the scandals that have rocked the social media giant.
+The inner circle of management, as well as the board of directors, has been fiercely loyal during the scandals that have rocked the social media giant.
 In addition, Koum is the sole founder of a company acquired by Facebook to serve on its board.
-Only two other Facebook executives - Zuckerberg and Chief Operating Officer Sheryl Sandberg - are members of the board.
+Only two other Facebook executives, Zuckerberg and Chief Operating Officer Sheryl Sandberg, are members of the board.

-In his Facebook post, Koum said he would take some time off from technology, “such as collecting rare air-cooled Porsches, working on my cars and playing ultimate frisbee.”
+In his Facebook post, Koum said he would take some time off from technology to focus on other pursuits, “such as collecting rare air-cooled Porsches, working on my cars and playing ultimate frisbee.”

 Acton left the company in November.
 He has joined a chorus of former executives critical of Facebook.
-Acton recently endorsed a #DeleteFacebook social media campaign that has gained force in the wake of the data privacy controversy sparked by Cambridge Analytica, the political marketing firm tied to the Trump campaign, had inappropriately obtained the private information of 87 million Facebook users.
+Acton recently endorsed a #DeleteFacebook social media campaign that has gained force in the wake of the controversy over data privacy sparked by Cambridge Analytica, a political marketing firm tied to the Trump campaign that had inappropriately obtained the private information of 87 million Facebook users.

-Though the Cambridge Analytica revelations contributed to a climate of broader frustration with Facebook among WhatsApp employees, Koum made his decision to leave prior to the scandal, the people said.
+Though the Cambridge Analytica revelations contributed to a climate of broader frustration with Facebook among WhatsApp employees, Koum made his decision to leave before the scandal, the people said.

 WhatsApp, with 1.5 billion monthly users, is the largest messaging service in the world.
-It is most popular in countries such as India, Egypt, and Brazil, and in Europe, where it is used for phone calls and text messaging with friends and businesses, as well as news distribution and group chats.
+It is most popular in countries such as India, Egypt and Brazil, as well as in Europe, where it is used for phone calls and text messaging with friends and businesses, as well as news distribution and group chats.

 Koum and Acton were openly disparaging of the targeted advertising model.
 In a WhatsApp blog post in 2012, they wrote that “no one wakes up excited to see more advertising; no one goes to sleep thinking about the ads they’ll see tomorrow.”
 They described online advertising as “a disruption to aesthetics, an insult to your intelligence, and the interruption of your train of thought.”